 RFantibody output is best treated as a ranked candidate set rather than a final answer.
 Structural inspection still matters: plausible designs should maintain a well-packed interface, avoid obvious clashes, and keep the framework geometry reasonable outside the redesigned loops.

-The upstream guidance recommends filtering designs with strong RF2 confidence and low disagreement between the design model and the RF2-predicted complex.
+The native guidance recommends filtering designs with strong RF2 confidence and low disagreement between the design model and the RF2-predicted complex.
 In practice, RF2 pAE below roughly 10 and design-versus-prediction RMSD below roughly 2 Å are used as minimal screening criteria before downstream experimental work or more detailed physics-based evaluation.